robinp-tw/kythe/README.treetide.md

 # Locally added files

 shell.nix:
-    Nix env needed to build kythe with bazel.
+    Nix env needed to build kythe with Bazel.
+    By default pinned to a version which was tested.

+wrapup.nix:
+    Wrap Kythe binaries (once built with Bazel) into a derivation that can be nix-copy-closure'd to remote machines.

 cp-bin.sh:
     Puts build artifacts to a local dir.
-    Note: those link to random libs in the current nix-shell, which can be GC'd away.
-So this is not a great option, should write a proper derivation instead (TODO).
+See warts described at the top of wrapup.nix.

 # Notes

 To compile Kythe:
   - in 'nix-shell' (uses shell.nix)
-      - on first checkout, execute 'tools/modules/update.sh'

       - bazel build kythe/release
         - use 'bazel build -s' if anything goes wrong to see invocation details